Loans Out Policy

 The Gallery will have a number of partnerships involving loans (both short and long term) at any one time:

-The Gallery’s three long term regional partners: Montacute House (National Trust) Beningbrough Hall (National Trust) and Bodelwyddan Castle (Bodelwyddan Castle Trust) each have a substantial number of long term loans showing the parts of the Collection in their period settings.
+The Gallery’s three long term regional partners: Montacute House (National Trust) and Beningbrough Hall (National Trust) each have a substantial number of long term loans showing the parts of the Collection in their period settings.
 Short term loans are also lent to collaborative exhibitions and are shown as works ‘in focus’.
 The display of works at these venues may change on an annual basis.

 Partnership arrangements are also in place with galleries in the North East Region and the South West region and fall into the category of long term loans, short term collaborative exhibition loans and works ‘in focus’.